We rounded up the best media players in the game for you and your living room

 - Works with Wi-Fi 5

 - One-year limited warranty and service included, or option to upgrade to a 2-year warranty for $5 and a 3-year warranty for $8 (yes, a one-time purchase.
 Not another monthly subscription we have to worry about.)

 The Fire TV Stick provides everything you might need and want

 Amazon's Fire TV Stick is easy to set up, lets you download lots of streaming apps, and this $35 device gives you Dolby Atmos.

-Once you can see the home page, sign into streaming apps such as Sling TV, Netflix, YouTube, Disney+, HBO Max, Prime Video, and Pluto TV.
+Once you can see the home page, sign into streaming apps such as Sling TV, Netflix, YouTube, Disney+, Max, Prime Video, and Pluto TV.
 And you can also listen to Nicki Minaj or Harry Styles with Amazon Music, Pandora, Apple Music, Pandora, and iHeartRadio.

 Dolby Atmos is a nice bonus because who doesn't want to feel immersed in the scenes with home theater audio?
 (Keep in mind that this function only works with Dolby Atmos-compatible home audio systems.)

 If you want to keep things simple and are a Prime member, Amazon’s Fire TV Stick will work well with your other Amazon Alexa products for a more connected home.

 (But you don't need other Amazon Alexa products to justify this purchase.
 If you're an Apple user like me, you can use it as just a streaming device.)